 Section 18 Emergency Exemptions

-A Section 18 Emergency Exemption from Registration is designed to provide temporary relief for farmers when they encounter a pest that cannot be controlled by pesticides currently registered for that crop.
-In situations where Arkansas' farmers need pesticides to control an unusual or unexpected pest the ASPB can petition the EPA for a Section 18 Emergency Specific Exemption, or in extreme cases a Crises Exemption.
+A Section 18 Emergency Exemption from Registration is designed to provide temporary relief for growers or producers that when they encounter a pest that cannot be controlled by pesticides currently registered for a crop/use site.
+In situations where Arkansas's producers need pesticides to control an unusual or unexpected pest the Department can petition the EPA for a Section 18 Emergency Specific Exemption, or in extreme cases a Crisis Exemption.

 In order to be considered for a Section 18, the situation must meet certain criteria: